ChenZhongPu/gnuplot/src/ch1/tutorials.md

 # More Tutorials
 Matplotlib provides both the `pyplot` API and the object-oriented API, but gnuplot only offers *command* style, which is more like the `pyplot` API of Matplotlib.
 So, generally, this article has no much difference with [Basic Usage](basic_usage.md), and I only show some script to plot these figures shown in [Pyplot tutorial](https://matplotlib.org/stable/tutorials/introductory/pyplot.html).

-Readers can skip this section if they have already understood [Basic Usage](basic_usage.md) because most of the usages and concepts are repeated.
+Readers can skip most content of this section and jump to [Save plot](#save-plot) directly if they have already understood [Basic Usage](basic_usage.md) because most of the usages and concepts are repeated.

 > The script in this section can be found `script/tutorials`.